 From a travel insurance perspective - this is now what's called a "known event", it's widely accepted that Egypt (all of it) is potentially dangerous and unpredictable.
 If you go there regardless, it could be considered that you deliberately put yourself at risk and your insurer (depending on who it is) may reject any claims.
 That means lost pre-paid trips, cancelled hotel bookings, any expenses for emergency evacuation flights, any medical bills, or damaged or lost valuables.

 In addition Egyptian infrastructure is falling apart. the banks are closed, few are getting paid, the share market was in free-fall before it was closed, the ports are closed and it won;t be long before there are severe shortages.
-Doesn't sound like a relaxing holiday destination. over 7 years ago
+Doesn't sound like a relaxing holiday destination. almost 8 years ago

 Jacko, I stand by what I said last week.... and point out that although Sharm remains calm, it is subject to a national strike (they think hotel staff might join in).